skip to main content

 4. Records that do not transfer with the student include:

-1. Bullying, Cyberbullying, Harassment, or Intimidation Reporting Forms. (per The Annotated Code of Maryland, Education Article and Policy 1060 Bullying, Cyberbullying, Harassment, or Intimidation).
+1. Bullying, Cyberbullying, Harassment, or Intimidation Reporting Forms. (per The Annotated Code of Maryland, Education Article and Policy 1060 Bullying, Cyberbullying, Harassment, and Intimidation).

 2. Maryland Student Assistance Program records (per COMAR and Policy 9230 Alcohol, Other Drugs, Prescription Medication and Over-the-Counter Products).